Atlas of plant and animal histology

 Cell membrane models

-Membranes are large thin sheets.
-At transmission electron microscopy, transverse view of membranes show a trilaminar organization: two outer dark lines and one inner clear line.
+Membranes are extensive and thin sheets.
+At transmission electron microscopy, transverse view of membranes shows a trilaminar organization: two outer dark lines and one inner clear line.
 The dark lines correspond to the hydrophilic heads of membrane lipids of both monolayers, respectively, whereas the clear line corresponds to the fatty acid chains.
-This dark-clear-dark organization, known as the unit membrane, is found in every membrane of every cell studied so far.
+This dark-clear-dark organization, known as the membrane unit, is found in every membrane of every cell studied so far.
 Membrane thickness may be from 6 to 10 nm, which means that not all membranes are equal.

 Myelin